christophergandrud/d3Network/index.md

 ---

 [Mike Bostock](http://bost.ocks.org/mike/)'s [D3.js](http://d3js.org/) is great for creating [interactive network graphs](http://bl.ocks.org/mbostock/4062045) with JavaScript.
 The [d3Network](https://github.com/christophergandrud/d3Network) package makes it easy to create these network graphs from [R](http://www.r-project.org/).
-The main idea is that you should able to take an R data frame of information about the relationships between members of a network and create full network graphs with one command.
+The main idea is that you should able to take an R data frame with information about the relationships between members of a network and create full network graphs with one command.

 Currently **d3Network** only supports [force directed](http://en.wikipedia.org/wiki/Force-directed_graph_drawing) network graphs.
-Basically, D3 assigns forces to the nodes and edges (links between the nodes) to arrange their placement and simulate movement.
-We'll see of examples below that make this concept intuitive sense.
+This basically means that D3 assigns 'forces' to the nodes and edges (links between the nodes) to arrange their placement and simulate movement.

 <h2 id="commands">Commands</h2>